Purpose of prayer

 At church, it is children’s sacrament meeting presentation season.
 Basically, this means that one Sunday a year, our sacrament meeting talks and music are supplied by children.
 Last Sunday, I attended two meetings where children sang and gave talks to the adults in their congregations.

-Here are some quotes that I felt were especially poignant and from the heart.
+Here are some quotes that I felt were especially precious and from the heart.
 (This post will be updated as I gather more during my visits during the next month.)

 “Daniel [from the Old Testament] teaches me to surround myself with friends who are brave and obedient.” -boy, about age 7